-We incurred the following fees for services performed by Deloitte & Touche LLP for fiscal years 2022 and 2021:
+We incurred the following fees for services performed by Deloitte & Touche LLP for fiscal years 2023 and 2022:

-2021 2022
+2022 2023

-Audit Fees (1) \$2,185,154 \$2,702,480
+Audit Fees (1) \$2,702,480 \$3,836,864

-Audit-Related Fees (2) \$ 0 \$ 699,450 (3)
+Audit-Related Fees (2) \$ 699,450(3) \$ 120,947(4

-Tax Fees (4) \$ 0 \$ 0
+Tax Fees (5) \$ 0 \$ 0

-All Other Fees (5) \$ 0 \$ 0
+All Other Fees (6) \$ 0 \$ 0

-Total \$2,185,154 \$3,401,930
+Total \$3,401,930 \$3,957,811

-- Audit Fees were the aggregate fees billed to us by Deloitte & Touche LLP for professional audit services rendered for the audit of our annual financial statements, the review of financial statements included in our Forms 10-Q and the audit of our internal control over financial reporting for the fiscal years ended December 31, 2022 and 2021, including any out-of-pocket expense. - Audit-Related Fees are fees for assurance and related services reasonably related to the performance of the audit or review of our financial statements that are not reported above under the caption "Audit Fees" for the fiscal year ended December 31, 2022 and 2021.
-Deloitte & Touche LLP did not provide any such services during the fiscal year ended December 31, 2021 - (3) These fees were billed in connection with due diligence services performed in connection with the Company's acquisition of GRP in 2022 - Tax Fees are fees for tax compliance, tax advice and tax planning for the fiscal years ended December 31, 2022 or 2021.
-Deloitte & Touche LLP did not provide any such services during the - (5) Deloitte & Touche LLP did not provide any "other services" during the periods.
+- Audit Fees were the aggregate fees billed to us by Deloitte & Touche LLP for professional audit services rendered for the audit of our annual financial statements, the review of financial statements included in our Forms 10-Q and the audit of our internal control over financial reporting for the fiscal years ended December 31, 2023 and 2022, including any out-of-pocket expense.
+The increase in Audit Fees in 2023, as compared to 2022, was primarily driven by the costs associated with statutory audits in the United Kingdom related to the Company's acquisition of GRP (Jersey) Holdco Limited and its business ("GRP") in 2022. - Audit-Related Fees are fees for assurance and related services reasonably related to the performance of the audit or review of our financial statements that are not reported above under the caption "Audit Fees" for the fiscal year ended December 31, 2023 and 2022. - (3) These fees were billed in connection with due diligence services performed in connection with the Company's acquisition of GRP in 2022 - (4) These fees were billed in connection with due diligence services performed in connection with the Company's acquisition of Kentro Capital Limited in 2023. - Tax Fees are fees for tax compliance, tax advice and tax planning for the fiscal years ended December 31, 2023 or 2022.
+Deloitte & Touche LLP did not provide any such services during the - (6) Deloitte & Touche LLP did not provide any "other services" during the periods

-Audit Committee Policy for Pre-Approval of Independent Registered Public Accountant Services
+Audit Committee Policy for Pre-Approval of Independent Registered Public Accountants Services

 Our policy requires that the Audit Committee consider and approve in advance any proposed engagement of the independent registered public accountants to perform services in addition to those approved in connection with their annual engagement letter, except for certain limited non-audit services.
-During fiscal years 2022 and 2021, all services were approved by the Audit Committee in accordance with this policy.
+During fiscal years 2023 and 2022, all services were approved by the Audit Committee in accordance with this policy.

-Negotiation of Fees Payable to the Independent Registered Public Accountant
+Negotiation of Fees Payable to the Independent Registered Public Accountants